 Psychology or Physiology, Which One Comes First?

 Psychology clearly plays an important role in gut disorders.
-According to Dr. Emeran Mayer, professor of medicine, physiology and psychiatry at U.C.L.A., the majority of patients with anxiety and depression present alterations of their GI function.
+According to Dr. Emeran Mayer, professor of medicine, physiology and psychiatry at U.C.L.A., the majority of patients with anxiety and depression present with alterations of their GI function.
 Dr. Mayer also reports that up to 70 percent of the patients he treats for chronic gut disorders had experienced early childhood traumas.
 This observation is corroborated by recent studies in animal models which demonstrate that early life stress is associated with chronic GI diseases.
 Stress affects the gut in several ways.
 In response to a perceived stressor, the brain triggers a response along two major bodily paths: the hypothalamic-pituatary-adrenal axis and the autonomic nervous system.
 The resulting increased secretion of cortisol, adrenaline and noradrenaline directly affects the ENS.
 Corticotropin-releasing-factor (CRF), a peptide found in both the brain and the gut, is another substance which appears to have major significance in the stress response.
 CRF increases anxiety-like behavior, abdominal pain, colon secretions, muscle contractions (motility) and increased permeability within the lining of the bowel.
 CRF also stimulates a type of immune cell called mast cells.
 Another interesting experiment on rodents demonstrates what most clinicians have already observed, namely the correlation between stress and a “leaky gut”.
 The study showed that when young rats were separated from their mothers, the layer of cells lining their gut weakened and became more permeable, allowing bacteria from the intestine to pass through the bowel walls and stimulate immune cells.
 On the flip side, several factors lend credence to physiology as the source of intestinal dysfunctions.
 For example, when the mast cells activate an immune response resulting in mucosal inflammation, the release of inflammatory cytokines – tumour necrosis factor α (TNF-α), interleukin (IL)-1, and IL-6 – generates an acute stimulation of the hypothalamic-pituitary-adrenal (HPA) axis.
 In other words, GI inflammation triggers an increased firing of the gut’s sensory neurons, culminating in a kind of sensory hyperactivity.
 Serotonin provides another interesting argument supporting the gut-over-brain theory.
 This key neurotransmitter essential to our well-being is stored at 95 percent in the ENS where it is synthesized.
 Among other things, serotonin acts as a go-between, keeping the brain up to date with what is happening in the gut.
 Contrary to earlier assumptions, it has been found that 90 percent of the fibers in the vagus nerve carry information from the gut to the brain, and not the other way around.
 Finally, the emerging concept that bacteria teeming in the gut – collectively known as the microbiome – can affect not only the gut but also the mind, may shed additional light on our understanding of the gut-brain axis.

 Commensal Gut Microbiota

 We are all born with a sterile gut, but over time it gets colonized by a diverse and distinct brew of bacterial species determined by genetics and by bacteria surrounding us.
 The incredible 100 trillion microbes – more than ten times the amount of cells in our entire body! – that make the GI tract their playground, are absolutely critical to our health.
 Over the last few years, increasing evidence from studies in rodents are pointing to an effect of commensal gut microbiota on the CNS.
 Researchers have found that the gut microbiome can influence neural development, brain chemistry, and a wide range of behavioral phenomena including emotional behavior, pain perception and the stress response.
 In a 2011 study, Bienenstock and colleagues fed a broth enhanced with the probiotic Lactobacillus rhamnosusto a group of mice, and plain broth to the control group.
 After 28 days, the researchers subjected the mice to a battery of tests to detect signs of anxiety and depression.
 What they discovered is that mice who had been fed the probiotic solution demonstrated less fear-response behaviors and anxiety compared to the control group.
 In the mice that were fed L. rhamnosus, some brain regions showed an increase in the number of receptors for gamma-aminobutyric acid (GABA), the main CNS inhibitory neurotransmitter.
 Alterations in central GABA receptor expression are implicated in the pathogenesis of anxiety and depression, which are highly comorbid with functional bowel disorders.
 Probiotic-fed mice also produced lower levels of the stress hormone corticosterone than control mice.
 Interestingly, when the vagus nerve was severed, the effects of gut bacteria on brain biochemistry, stress response and behavior evaporated.
 The researchers concluded that “these findings highlight the important role of bacteria in the bidirectional communication of the gut-brain axis and suggest that certain organisms may prove to be useful therapeutic adjuncts in stress-related disorders such as anxiety and depression.”
-In another study, Bercik and colleagues investigated the role of Bifidobacterium longum in tempering anxiety and depression related to GI disorders.16 They first infected mice with the parasite Trichuris muris, which caused moderate gut inflammation and anxiety-like behavior linked to decreased hippocampal brain-derived neurotrophic factor (BDNF).
+In another study, Bercik and colleagues investigated the role of Bifidobacterium longum in tempering anxiety and depression related to GI disorders.
+They first infected mice with the parasite Trichuris muris, which caused moderate gut inflammation and anxiety-like behavior linked to decreased hippocampal brain-derived neurotrophic factor (BDNF).
 Lower hippocampal BDNF has been associated with anxiety and depressive behavior.
 The administration of the probiotic (B. longum) normalized both behavior and BDNF level.
 This result demonstrates that a member of the intestinal microbiota may affect the brain biochemistry and behavior in adult mice.Some studies also suggest that gut bacteria are closely tied to early brain development and subsequent behavior.
 According to Dr. Rochellys Diaz Heijtz, a researcher specialized in the neurobiology of common neurodevelopmental psychiatric disorders such as Attention-Deficit/Hyperactivity Disorder (ADHD) and autism: “The data suggests that there is a critical period early in life when gut microorganisms affect the brain and change the behavior in later life.”